manoelcampos/dtogen/README.md

 </dependency>
 ```

+## 2. How to use

-Then, annotate the model classes you want to generate DTOs with `@DTO`.
+Now, annotate the model classes you want to generate DTOs with `@DTO`.
 If you annotated a `Person` class, a `PersonDTO` record will be generated in the same package.

 **WARNING**: Don't try to use the generated DTO before performing a successfull build on the project (for instance, using `mvn clean package`).
 That is when the DTOs are generated.
 If you try to use them before that, the IDE may show an error saying the DTO doesn't exist.

-Finally, try to use the DTO record where you wish, include an import if necessary.
+Finally, use the DTO record where you wish, bu you may need to import the DTOs you are using.
 Since DTOs are generated in the same package as the annotated classes, you can import them using the `*` wildcard.

 If you import the DTO individually, you may get a compiler error saying the DTO doesn't exist.
 Usually, you just need to build the project before trying to use any generated DTO,
 then run the project (even if the IDE is showing some erros), that it may work after all.

-That is the only configuration required.
 The annotation processing will be automatically performed when you build your project, generating the DTOs for model classes that are annotation with `@DTO`.

-## 2. How to use

 The example below shows a `Person` model class which uses the `@DTO` annotation to generate a `PersonDTO` record.
 This is the only annotation required to create a DTO.
 By default, the DTO record will have the same fields from the model class.